Early Years Photography considers Internet user privacy and data protection to be of paramount importance.

 The data subject withdraws consent to which the processing is based according to point (a) of Article 6(1) of the GDPR,

 The data subject objects to the processing pursuant to Article 21(1) of the GDPR and there are no overriding legitimate grounds for the processing, or the data subject objects to the processing pursuant to Article 21(2) of the GDPR.

 If one of the aforementioned reasons applies, and a data subject wishes to request the erasure of personal data stored by Early Years Photography, he or she may, us at any time, Early Years Photography shall promptly ensure that the erasure request is complied with immediately.

 Each data subject shall have the right granted by the European legislator to obtain from the controller restriction of processing where one of the following applies:

-If one of the aforementioned conditions is met, and a data subject wishes to request the restriction of the processing of personal data stored by the Early Years Photography, he or she may at any time contact any Early Years Photography will arrange the restriction of the processing.
+If one of the aforementioned conditions is met, and a data subject wishes to request the restriction of the processing of personal data stored by Early Years Photography, he or she may at any time t Early Years Photography will arrange the restriction of the processing.

 f) Right to data portability

 Each data subject shall have the right to receive the personal data concerning him or her, which was provided to us the controller, in a structured, commonly used and machine-readable format.
 He or she shall have the right to transmit those data to another controller without hindrance from us